 - If you feel your pulse, start counting the beats in the following 15 seconds and multiply the number of beats by 4.

-Most of the smartwatches and fitness bands use photoplethysmography, or PPG sensors and green LED lights on the device which works together to track the heart rate.
+Most of the smartwatches and fitness bands use photoplethysmography, or PPG sensors and green LED lights on the device which work together to track the heart rate.
 Both components in the device play a vital role in tracking the heart rate.

 When the LED light on the device transmits the green lights into the red blood, our red blood absorbs the green lights and reflects the red lights while the PPG sensor tracks the number of heartbeats or heart rate per minute.